HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/container_init_performance.md

 ## Using Advanced Editors for WCM

 Beginning with Container Update CF192, and with the default settings for "lazy load" of optional portlets and applications, the Advanced Rich Text Editor (Textbox.io) Services and, beginning with CF210, the Enhanced Rich Text Editor (TinyMCE) Services for WCM are NOT started.
 This is not a "lazy load" but rather a stop of the Advanced and Enhanced Rich Text Editor Services ears containing the advanced and enhanced editors server side components.
 Before configuring these applications in the Web Content Manager Authoring Portlet configuration settings, it is recommended to start the Advanced Rich Text Editor and Enhanced Rich Text Editor Services applications by running the **start-advanced-editor-applications** ConfigEngine task.
-Running this task makes the editors server side functionalities, Image Proxy, Hyperlinking and Spelling, available for content authors.
+Running this task makes the editors server side functionalities, Image Proxy, Hyperlinking, and Spelling services available for content authors.

 The configuration changes made once this task completes remains in a persisted DX profile.